 - Burger Battle: a burger guide

-- Secret City: Unique and hidden places in the city that has the best in style, food, fashion, and fun
+- Secret City: Unique and hidden places in the city that have the best in style, food, fashion, and fun

 I shall be telling this with a sigh